libretro/docs/docs/library/ep128emu.md

 - The ep128emu core's core provided aspect ratio is 4:3 (interlace mode)

 The intelligent zoom function can reduce the apparent width/height, aspect ratio is also adjusted.

+If there is LED driver configured in RetroArch, second LED should reflect disk activity state.

 ## Usage